Report Viewer

 Short Description of Instrument |

-BRIEF-A is completed by the subject being tested as well as an informant.
-It is designed to measure an adult's self-view and captures important observer information for a comprehensive picture of the rated individual's executive functioning.
+The Behavior Rating Inventory of Executive Function - Adults (BRIEF-A) is a scaled designed to assess self-reported behaviors that are associated with executive function.
+It is completed by the participant being evaluated as well as an informant.
+It is designed to measure an adult's self-view and captures important observer information for a comprehensive picture of the participant's executive functioning.
 This test is composed of 75 different items.
 It yields nine non-overlapping theoretically and empirically derived clinical scales, each of which reflects a specific aspect of executive functioning (Inhibit, Shift, Emotional Control, Initiate, Task Monitor, Self-Monitor, Plan/Organize, Working Memory, and Organization of Materials).
-Two broad indexes (Behavioral Regulation and Metacognition), an overall summary score, and three validity scales (Negativity, Inconsistency, and Infrequency) are included.
+Two broad indexes (Behavioral Regulation and Metacognition), an overall summary score, and three validity scales (Negativity, Infrequency, and Inconsistency) are included.

 |